Small Hazard-free Transducers: Related Work

+If timing constraints for accessing bistable elements, such as flip-flops or latches, are violated, they may become metastable.
+That is, their output signal exhibits an intermediate voltage between high ($1$) and low ($0$) for an unknown amount of time before it resolves to either one of them.
+Downstream circuit components may respond as if subjected to an input of $1$ or $0$, or produce an intermediate output voltage themselves, where the responses of different components may be in conflict.

-By the late 70's, there was an intense debate among hardware developers whether the problem of \emph{metastability} can be dealt with deterministically, by suitable design of circuits~\cite{pechoucek1976anomalous,wormald77synchronizer,marino1977effect,stucki79}.
-Metastability denotes an unstable third equilibrium state of bistable elements, such as latches and flip-flops.
-Metastability can lead to late output transitions of such elements, conflicting interpretations of the stored value, or even metastability of downstream circuit components, breaking the abstraction of Boolean logic.
-Marino~\cite{Mar81} resolved this question by giving a topological argument that metastability cannot be avoided in general.
-Two main strategies are in use to handle this problem.
-The first is based on timing guarantees, which is infeasible when communicating across boundaries of different clock domains or when taking and digitally storing measurements of continuously-valued variables.
-In such cases, so-called \emph{synchronizers} are employed, see, e.g.,~\cite[Chap.~2]{kinniment08synchronization}.
-Synchronizers trade time for decreased probability of ongoing metastability (and thus resulting errors).
+By the late '70s, there was an intense debate among hardware developers whether the problem of metastability can be dealt with deterministically, by suitable design of circuits~\cite{marino1977effect,pechoucek1976anomalous,stucki79,wormald77synchronizer}.
+Marino~\cite{Mar81} proved by a topological argument that no circuit (with non-constant output) can avoid, resolve, or detect metastability in all cases.
+Ever since, the standard approach to evading metastability in applications where timing constraints cannot be guaranteed have been synchronizers, see, e.g.,~\cite[Chap.~2]{kinniment08synchronization}.
+Synchronizers trade time for the decreased probability of ongoing metastability (and thus resulting in errors).

-Another option applicable in some cases connects this discussion to hazards and Kleene logic: \emph{logical masking} (c.f.~\cite{shivakumar02effect}).
-By this term, hardware designers refer to the property of basic gates to output a stable value if the stable inputs determine this value.
-Put differently, hazard-free circuits are ``maximally logically masking.''
-It may hence surprise that the respective literature does not mention Huffman's work, suggesting that it has been overlooked due to different terminology.

-\paragraph*{Metastability-Containing Control Loops.} Friedrichs et al.~\cite{friedrichs18containing} proposed the use of hazard-free (or ``metastability-containing'') circuits in mixed-signal control loops.
-Mixed-signal circuits combine both analog and digital elements, which here means that a continuously-valued (i.e., analog) actuating variable is controlled by a digital circuit.
-This comes with the advantage of standardized, small, and in particular fast digital components, but by Marino's result mentioned earlier~\cite{Mar81}, using digital components necessarily incurs the risk of metastability.

-While~\cite{friedrichs18containing} proves the approach to be feasible in principle, it leaves open the question whether \emph{efficient} solutions exist.
-In light of this, \cite{friedrichs18containing} points out that Gray codes offer imprecision-$1$, too, providing hope that small circuits are a possibility.
-In~\cite{fuegger17aware}, it is shown that imprecision-$1$ Gray code time measurements can be obtained by practical circuits.
-Astonishingly, the measurement circuit produces the same $k$-recoverable codes we give in this work, as an intermediate result before conversion to imprecision-$1$ Gray code.
-These codes emerge naturally in this context for a completely different reason, suggesting that they are of general significance.